 Whatever the reason, asset-backed loans can often be a more flexible and competitively priced financing option for asset-rich businesses.

-Bridge Bank's Capital Finance Group is committed to the success of its clients in both good and challenging times, helping them use their assets to their full potential.
+Torrey Pines Bank's Capital Finance Group is committed to the success of its clients in both good and challenging times, helping them use their assets to their full potential.
 We help clients maximize their borrowing capacity to deliver the liquidity they need for both operations and growth with our asset-based lending.